GoMatrixHosting/-ansible-create-delete-subscription-membership-/README.md

 PROCESSING: Creates AWX Account for user, creates initial organisation.yml and server_vars.yml file.
 Also creates initial '{{ subscription_id }} Provision Server' playbook in users account, which will allow the client to select their base url, element client url, the DigitalOcean droplet location or to connect their own On-Premises server.

 OUTPUT: Working AWX account at provision stage.

-# pre_create.yml

-Creates the AWX 'organisation' and 'team' upon MP subscription creation, so they exist before the client logs in to AWX.
-Makes the initial login process more seamless.

-# bind_user_account.yml

-After creating a MP subscription and first logging in, this connects a clients AWX account to the appropriate 'team'.
-Makes the initial login process more seamless.

 # 00 - Create Manual Subscription (create.yml)